-The Dodge City intersection improvement project would rebuild or reconfigure the U.S. 56/U.S. 283/U.S. 400/2nd Avenue intersection to serve current and future projected traffic demands.
-Traffic volumes are expected to increase at this location due to new development opportunities, such as the state-of-the-art Hilmar Cheese facility being constructed in the southeast quadrant of the intersection.
+The Dodge City intersection improvement project will rebuild the U.S. 56/U.S. 283/U.S. 400/2nd Avenue intersection into a roundabout to serve current and future traffic demands.
+Traffic volumes are expected to increase at this location due to new developments such as the state-of-the-art Hilmar Cheese facility being constructed in the southeast quadrant of the intersection.

-Results from a traffic impact study, commissioned by Ford County and Dodge City, showed a roundabout with two oversized load bypass legs in the southern two quadrants of the intersection as a preferred alternative.
-Since then, KDOT has hired a consultant company to do additional analysis and they confirmed a single-lane roundabout at this location would provide the best level of service, operations and safety for future traffic projections.
+The results from a Traffic Impact Study, commissioned by Ford County and Dodge City, showed a roundabout with two oversized load bypass legs in the southern two quadrants of the intersection as a preferred alternative.
+Since then, KDOT hired a consultant to do additional analysis and they confirmed a single-lane roundabout at this location would provide the best level of service and operations for future traffic demands.

 |Project Name||Dodge City Intersection Improvement in Ford County|